“Jeeves and the Delayed Exit of Claude and Eustace”

 Synopsis

-An adaptation of “Sir Roderick Comes to Lunch” and “The Delayed Exit of Claude and Eustace”.
-Although Sir Roderick Glossop had been introduced in the first series in “Jeeves and The Hero's Reward”, he does not appear here and is replaced by Sir Humphrey Wardour.
-Uncle George, who will later feature in “Jeeves and the Indian Summer of an Uncle”, is also absent and his character is replaced by ‘Uncle Oliver’, who also appears in “Jeeves and the Clustering Round Young Bingo”.
+Although Sir Roderick Glossop had been introduced in the first series in “Jeeves and The Hero's Reward”, he does not appear here and is substituted for a new character, Sir Humphrey Wardour.
+Similarly, Uncle George, who will later feature in “Jeeves and the Indian Summer of an Uncle”, is also absent from the programme and his character is replaced by Uncle Oliver, who appears again in “Jeeves and the Clustering Round Young Bingo”.

 Cast